awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example4.md

 + Dave first assumes the `examplerole` using his own credentials\.
 This will return temporary credentials\.
 + Using the temporary credentials, Dave will then access objects in Account A's bucket\.

-1. At the command prompt, execute the following AWS CLI `assume-role` command using the AccountCDave profile\.
+1. At the command prompt, run the following AWS CLI `assume-role` command using the AccountCDave profile\.

    You will need to update the ARN value in the command by providing the Account A ID where `examplerole` is defined\.